 In 2015, Maureen Lipman and Mike Harris, who was diagnosed with bowel cancer at the age of 31, ran a very successful BBC Radio 4 fundraising appeal.

 On September 19 2015, we were deeply saddened to hear that popular, acclaimed author Jackie Collins OBE passed away from breast cancer.
-Jackie had been diagnosed in 2009 and we understand and respect her choice to keep it a secret...Read more
+Jackie had been diagnosed in 2009 and we..Read more

 In July 2019, we launched our Reconnect with the Bristol Whole Life Approach course.
-The new course brings people who had already used our Living Well services back into the centre and gives them space to revisit some of the..Read more
+The new course brings people who had already used our Living Well services back into the..Read more